 I love that she has dreams that I never dreamed.

 She has been a soccer player since she was 7.
 You might remember from this post that this year was going to be a big change due to a decision on age brackets by U.S. Youth Soccer.
-I won’t address my thoughts on it all, but will just say that having major upheaval and complete change to your known and comfortable existence…. is not the best thing for a 13 year old female.
+I won’t address my thoughts on it all, but will just say that having major upheaval and a complete change to your known and comfortable existence…. is not the best thing for a 13-year-old female.

 Our oldest son was 13 when we moved here and it took him a while to find his “tribe” and enjoy living here.

 Last year the girlie was a manager for the middle school soccer team and this year is eligible to play.
 So this spring, on top of her travel team, she will play for the middle school.